Nuclear Medicine Technology Program

 Interns can also be accepted into the internship with a Bachelor of Science degree in a related science, i.e. Biology, Chemistry, etc. with a grade point average of 2.5 or better.

 Please contact Kerry Michell for access to the application and recommendation letter forms.
 One application and three recommendation letters will be submitted to Kerry Michell via e-mail.
 Application deadline is January 31st.
 Applicants are interviewed if all of the programs requirements are met.
 Interviews are conducted through the end of February.
-The selection of students is made on or around March 31, 2017.
+The selection of students is made by March 31.
 The students are notified and all students are required to confirm acceptance with a letter.